EnochRick/xeto/readme.md

 This repository is used to manage the source code for the standard libraries.

-## Please Note
-**I am having issues in skyspark that I am not having with the CLI axon.**

-I am working on it, right now be cautious with this fork and please realize it's a work in progress.
-My issue is in my new ph.points version.
-It complies in CLI, but skyspark isnt happy with it.
-Digging in, will keep you posted.
+# Update 9/4/204  [^1]
+I figured out the issue I was having yesterday with my testing setup in skyspark.
+I modified my test procedure in [EnochRicksNotes](EnocRicksNotes.md) to correct the issue.
+Things are now working properly again with this set of xeto files.

-# Update 9/3/2024 [^1]
+# Update 9/3/2024
 I wrote up my process and references in a note file you can find here: [EnochRicksNotes](EnocRicksNotes.md).
 This includes detailed step-by-step instructions on how to compile your xeto files and bring them into your SkySpark environment for use and testing!
 Please scroll to the bottom to see my process step-by-step.

 I also  implemented the "choice" type for the cooling signal and heating signal which fixed the ambiguous match exception.
 Furthermore, I made the call to version ph.points and added the specs for things that were previously in the `ashrae.g36/misc-points.xeto` under `ashrae.g36`.